 How can I get a good night's sleep? - Ask a naturopath

 Sleep is our healing time, when the cells in our body repair, hormones are balanced and our brain is effectively ‘cleaned out’.
 If we cut this time short, we reduce our rejuvenation time.
 As a result, our stress hormones rise and our aging process speeds up.

 ‘Sleep debt’ doesn’t work like a bank account, where you can withdraw money and later put it back.
 Once it is gone, it is gone – and the healing and rejuvenation is lost, the ageing has occurred.

 “All we can do is return our bodies and brains to their new level of homeostasis, at a more aged level.
 Our critical functions are restored, but the ‘wear and tear’ hasn’t been repaired like it would have with adequate sleep,” Elina says.

 Habitually bad sleeper?

 Keep your bedroom a den of zen and only for sleep and sex, and if you have stress in your life, take steps to reduce it

-While you can certainly return your sleeping patterns to normal yourself, a period of shortened sleep can make this challenging for some (for example, new mums often struggle to stop waking up during the night after their babies have started to sleep through.
+While you can certainly return your night-time patterns to normal by yourself, a period of shortened sleep can make this challenging for some.
+For example, new mums often struggle to stop waking up during the night after their babies have started to sleep through.

-and get more zzz’s!
+and work your way towards getting more zzz’s!